Tipser/slate/source/includes/_tipser-elements-analytics.md

 _Quick links to object structures: [OrderedProductLegacy](#orderedproductlegacy-structure)_

 ### Product purchased
-When a product was bought (thank you page)
+When a product was bought (thank you page).

 `detail` object structure